HossamAbubakr/Weathy/README.md

 It uses Openweather.org as the weather endpoint, and has a sleek and modern design.

+It domenstrates my ability to create and deploy a NodeJs server, and create and attach a UI to it and be able to use promises and async calls to an API

 ## Technologies

 NodeJS was used as the server.